Hands on: Apple Mac mini (M1, 2020) review

 Design

-With the MacBook Air (M1, 2020) and MacBook Pro 13-inch (M1, 2020), we criticised Apple for not innovating when it came to their looks, and while that can be said of the new Mac mini, we feel a bit more relaxed about the fact that its design hasn’t changed significantly.
+We've criticized Apple for not innovating with the design of the new MacBook Air (M1, 2020) and MacBook Pro 13-inch (M1, 2020), but in the case of the new Mac mini we feel a bit more relaxed about the fact that its design hasn’t changed significantly.

 Laptops, on the other hand, are far more tactile devices.
-You’ll be carrying them around, and working on the actual devices themselves, so the look and feel is a lot more important.
-And, whether you agree with it or not, many laptops now are status symbols.
+You’ll be carrying them around, and working on the actual devices themselves, so the look and feel is a lot more important – and, whether or not you think it's a good thing, many laptops have become status symbols.

-The other reasons is that while the MacBook Air and MacBook Pro’s designs have been outclassed by competitors like Dell and HP, the Mac mini remains one of the nicest small form factor PCs ever made.
-We’re not sure the MacBook designs fit the “if it isn’t broke, don’t fix it” ethos, but the Mac mini’s certainly does.
+The second reason is that, while the MacBook Air and MacBook Pro’s designs have been outclassed by competitors like Dell and HP, the Mac mini remains one of the nicest small-form-factor PCs ever made.
+We’re not sure that the MacBook designs fit the “if it isn’t broke, don’t fix it” ethos, but the Mac mini’s certainly does.

-There is a slight design change, though, as the M1 Mac mini comes in a new color: Silver.
-This is lighter than the Space Gray color of the Intel model.
-It’s a handy way of differentiating between the two, but if you prefer the Space Gray look (and to be honest, we do), you can’t get it with the new Mac mini.
+There is one slight design change, though, as the M1 Mac mini comes in a new color: Silver.
+This is lighter than the Space Gray color of the Intel model, and it’s a handy way of differentiating between the two, although if you prefer the Space Gray look (and to be honest, we do), it's not an option with the new Mac mini.

-So, you’re still getting a great looking compact desktop PC that can fit on pretty much any desk with ease.
-Port-wise you get Ethernet LAN, two Thunderbolt ports, HDMI, two USB ports and an audio jack for headphones.
-Thanks to the M1 chip, it can now support up to two displays (one display with up to 6K resolution at 60Hz connected via Thunderbolt and one display with up to 4K resolution at 60Hz connected via HDMI 2.0).
+So, you’re still getting a great-looking compact desktop PC that will fit on any desk with ease.
+Port-wise you get Ethernet LAN, two Thunderbolt ports, HDMI, two USB and an audio jack for headphones.
+Thanks to the M1 chip, the Mac mini can now support up to two displays (one with up to 6K resolution at 60Hz connected via Thunderbolt, and one with up to 4K resolution at 60Hz connected via HDMI 2.0).

 Performance

 We’ll go into the performance of the Apple Mac mini (M1, 2020) in our full review, but our early impressions are positive, with macOS Big Sur running smoothly.
-We tested a few native and legacy apps (Apple’s Rosetta tool allows you to continue to run older apps without any major issues), and they ran well.
-You’d not notice that some of them are not running natively but via emulation.
+We tested a few native and legacy apps (Apple’s Rosetta tool allows you to continue to run older apps without any major issues), and they ran well – you wouldn't notice that some of them are not running natively, but via emulation.

-The big selling point for the Mac mini (M1, 2020) is the inclusion of the Apple silicon M1 Soc, a new 8-core chipset that combines the CPU, I/O, security and more into one.
+The big selling point for the Mac mini (M1, 2020) is the inclusion of the Apple silicon M1 system-on-a-chip, a new 8-core chipset that combines the CPU, I/O, security and more into one.

-Apple is making some big claims here, promising that the M1 will offer the world's best CPU performance per Watt.
-The M1 Soc will feature an 8-core CPU consisting of four high-performance cores and four high-efficiency cores to balance workloads, and which is claimed will allow tasks to be processed nearly three times faster than on the previous Mac mini.
+Apple is making some big claims here, promising that the M1 will offer the world's best CPU performance per watt.
+The M1 has an 8-core CPU consisting of four high-performance cores and four high-efficiency cores to balance workloads, which Apple claims will enable it to process tasks nearly three times faster than the chip in the previous Mac mini.

-Gaming performance was also thrown around.
-If for some reason you chose to game on your previous Mac mini, then the M1-powered Mac mini will allegedly play graphically intensive games with up to four times higher frame rates.
+Gaming performance is also said to be greatly improved.
+If (for some reason) you chose to game on your previous Mac mini, the M1-powered Mac mini will apparently play graphically intensive games with up to four times higher frame rates.

-Also, in good news for graphics designers and videographers, rendering in Final Cut Pro is also promised to be up to six times faster than on previous models.
-We’ll be testing these claims in our full review.
+Meanwhile, in good news for graphics designers and videographers, rendering in Final Cut Pro is also promised to be up to six times faster than on previous models.
+We will of course be testing all of these claims as part of our full review.

-However, while performance does look to be good, there are reasons why you may want to go for the Intel Mac mini over the M1 version.
-Unlike with the MacBooks, Apple is still selling Intel-based version, and in some ways it could offer better performance than the M1 model.
+While performance does look to be good, there are reasons why you may want to go for the Intel Mac mini over the M1 version.
+Unlike with the MacBooks, Apple is still selling its Intel-based mini, and in some ways it could offer better performance than the M1 model.

-First of all, while the Mac mini (M1, 2020) can be configured with up to 16GB of unified memory, the Intel version can pack up to 64GB of RAM.
-Not only is this a lot more, but it’s not unified.
-The Mac mini (M1, 2020)’s unified memory means that 8GB or 16GB of memory is shared between the CPU and GPU.
-This has benefits, as Apple argues that the “unified memory architecture gives the CPU, GPU, and Neural Engine access to the same pool of superfast memory,” so data stored in the memory can be transferred between the CPU and GPU without any of the traditional overhead.
+First of all, while the Mac mini (M1, 2020) can be configured with up to 16GB of unified memory, the Intel version can pack up to 64GB of RAM; and not only is this a lot more, it’s also not unified.
+The Mac mini (M1, 2020)’s unified 8GB or 16GB of memory is shared between the CPU and GPU, and this has benefits, as Apple argues that the “unified memory architecture gives the CPU, GPU, and Neural Engine access to the same pool of superfast memory”, so data stored in the memory can be transferred between the CPU and GPU without any of the traditional overhead.

 However, this could also lead to some issues.
 First of all, it looks like the M1 chip may have a limit of 16GB, as none of the M1-toting Macs come with more memory than that.
 Unlike modular memory, it won’t be as easy for Apple to add more.

-Also, if there’s a task that’s using up a lot of memory on the graphical side of things, that could have repercussions with CPU performance.
+Also, if there’s a task that’s using up a lot of memory on the graphical side of things, that could have repercussions for CPU performance.

-Another thing to note is that with previous models of the Mac mini, you could connect up an external graphics card (eGPU), to add extra graphical firepower to the tiny PC.
-This was a popular choice with video editors and 3D animators.
-However, with the Mac mini (M1, 2020), you cannot use eGPUs.
+Another thing to note is that with previous models of the Mac mini you could connect up an external graphics card (eGPU), to add extra graphical firepower, and this was a popular choice with video editors and 3D animators; however, you can't use eGPUs with the Mac mini (M1, 2020).

-This will be a big blow to people depending on them, and means you’re stuck with the integrated graphics of the Mac mini (M1, 2020).
-If you invested in an existing eGPU, then you won’t be able to use it with the new model, and it makes the Mac mini (M1, 2020) a slightly less versatile machine than its predecessors.
-A shame.
+This will be a blow to those who need that extra graphics oomph, as it means you’re stuck with the integrated graphics of the Mac mini (M1, 2020) – and if you've invested in an eGPU then you won’t be able to use it with the new model.
+It makes the Mac mini (M1, 2020) a slightly less versatile machine than its predecessors, which is a shame.

 Early verdict

-In many ways it continues what we love so much about the Mac mini: it has a compact, attractive design, with some great components inside.
-The ability to run legacy Intel apps, along with M1 apps and iOS apps as well is genuinely exciting.
+In many ways it continues to offer what we love so much about the Mac mini: it has a compact, attractive design, with some great components inside, and the ability to run legacy Intel apps, along with M1 apps and iOS apps, is genuinely exciting.